brfulu/competitive-programming/README.md

 # Algorithms-and-Data-Structures

-Useful algorithms and data structures that I learnt while preparing for IOI and ACM-ICPC.
+Useful algorithms and data structures that I've learned while preparing for IOI, BOI and ACM-ICPC.